What is Selenium? Getting started with Automation Testing

 1. Language-specific bindings: These are the libraries that allow you to use Selenium WebDriver in a specific programming language, such as Java or Python.
 The bindings provide a set of methods and classes that you can use to interact with the browser and execute test scripts.

-4. Browser: This is the web browser that the tests are executed in.
+1. Browser: This is the web browser in which the tests are executed in.
 Selenium WebDriver supports a wide range of browsers, including Chrome, Firefox, Safari, and Edge.

 The Selenium WebDriver architecture allows you to use a variety of programming languages to write scripts that automate interactions with a web browser, enabling you to test the functionality and performance of your web application.